 Surprisingly Ireland, the home of Guinness, does not sell the most Guinness in the world!
 Britain is; first, Nigeria is second, and Ireland is third!

 - Only about 9% of people in Ireland have natural red hair, contrary to popular belief.

 The submarine was invented in Ireland by John Philip Holland.

 - Irish invented Halloween!
-Over the centuries the ancient Celtic festival of Samhain, a harvest festival that celebrated the end of the summer, and All Saint’s Day merged to later become the Halloween as we know it.
+Over the centuries, the ancient Celtic festival of Samhain, a harvest festival that celebrated the end of the summer, and All Saint’s Day merged to become Halloween later as we know it.

 Ireland was one of the first 12 European Union nations that began using the euro currency in 2002.

-- Over 40 million Americans are of Irish descent, which is seven times more than the population of Ireland itself.
+- Over 40 million Americans are of Irish descent, which is seven times more than Ireland’s population.